MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 FOR THE FINANCIAL YEAR ENDED 31 MARCH 2023

 This statement is made on behalf of Moussaieff Jewellers Ltd pursuant to the section 54(1) of the Modern Slavery Action 2015 and comprises our slavery and human trafficking statement.

 Our business of luxury retailing of exquisite jewellery and watches is conducted from our prestigious London boutiques in Mayfair and Park Lane.
-We also liaise with our other independent Moussaieff outlets in Hong Kong, Geneva and Courcheval in order to meet our customers’ requirements thus offering them a better variety of products to choose from.
+We also liaise with our other independent Moussaieff outlets in Hong Kong and Geneva in order to meet our customers’ requirements thus offering them a better variety of products to choose from.

 OUR SUPPLY CHAINS

 Our supply chains include outplacement of IT services, plus outplacement of certain other routine administrative tasks that are commoditised in nature.
 Outplacement is to onshore providers.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our own business.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business and in our supply chains.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 As part of our initiative to identify risk and mitigate against such risks, our directors carry out regular reviews to ensure that our anti-slavery and human trafficking policy is being followed by the management in all areas of our business.

 We have in place systems across our business and our supply chains to: